 Services that are covered for you What you must pay when you get these services Urgently needed services Urgently needed services are provided to treat a non-emergency, unforeseen medical illness, injury, or condition that requires immediate medical care.
 Urgently needed services may be furnished by network providers or by out-of-network providers when network providers are temporarily unavailable or inaccessible.
-Cost-sharing for necessary urgently needed services furnished out-of-network is the same as for such services furnished in-network. \$50 copay for Medicare-covered urgently needed care visits.
+Cost-sharing for necessary urgently needed services furnished out-of-network is the same as for such services furnished in-network. \$40 copay for Medicare-covered urgently needed care visits.
 Copayment is waived if you are admitted to the hospital with in 24 hours for the same condition.
 This benefit is only available in the U.S. Vision care Covered services include: • Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
-Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts.
-In-Network \$40 copay for each Medicare-covered eye exam service.
-You must use network providers.
-Out-of-Network 25% coinsurance. • For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
-People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, and African-Americans who are age 50 and older, and Hispanic Americans who are 65 or older.
-In-Network \$0 copay for Medicare-covered diagnosis and treatment for diseases and conditions of the eye, including an annual glaucoma screening for people at risk.
-You must use network providers.
-Out-of-Network 25% coinsurance. • For people with diabetes, screening for diabetic retinopathy is covered once per year.
+Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts. \$0 copay for each Medicare-covered service. • For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
+People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, and African-Americans who are age 50 and older, and Hispanic Americans who are 65 or older. \$0 copay for Medicare-covered diagnosis and treatment for diseases and conditions of the eye, including an annual glaucoma screening for people at risk. • For people with diabetes, screening for diabetic retinopathy is covered once per year. • One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens.
+(If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery. \$0 copay for one pair of eyeglasses or hard contact lenses after cataract surgery.
+Routine eye exam \$0 copay for up to one routine Limited to 1 visit(s) every year eye exam every year.